Published 12 May 2022

-From the 1.3 million fires that fire departments in the US responded to in 2018, 3,655 people died, 15,200 were injured, and $25.6 billion worth of property was lost according to the NFPA.
+From the nearly 1.3 million fires that fire departments in the US responded last year, roughly 3,700 people died, 16,600 were injured, and $14.8 billion worth of property was lost according to the NFPA.

 Fire marshals conduct inspections at least once a year with the aim to identify fire hazards and help mitigate fire risks that can result to these statistics.